SimCMinMax/WoW-BugTracker/.github/ISSUE_TEMPLATE/beta.md

 ---
 name: Beta
-about: Create a report for the Dragonflight Beta version
+about: Create a report for The War Within Beta version
 title: ''
 labels: 0-Beta, 2-The War Within
 assignees: ''